rickromer/KA-AGUY-/README.md

-# gbaapa
+#KA'AGUY+
 English - gbaapa

-This repository contains the scripts of the project "Guardabosques del Bosque Atlántico del Alto Paraná", a carbon credit initiative from the agricultural region of Paraguay.
+This repository contains the scripts of the project "KA'AGUY+ — PARAGUAY REDD+ PROJECT", a carbon credit initiative from the agricultural region of Paraguay.

 Description
 This project aims to document and automate the technical processes involved in the implementation, monitoring, and verification of a carbon credit project in the Alto Paraná Atlantic Forest.
 It includes all the scripts and tools developed as part of our ongoing work.